Ram Ranch

 "Ram Ranch" is a song by Canadian musician Grant MacDonald.
-Released in 2012, it is a song with explicit lyrics about a large orgy of gay cowboys taking place at the titular ranch.
-The song was originally created by MacDonald as a protest against radio stations based in Nashville, Tennessee, which rejected his previous country music for having homosexual themes.
-The song went viral in 2016, becoming popular in Internet meme culture and prompting MacDonald to create hundreds of sequels.
-The song was used by counter-protestors during the 2022 Canada convoy protest, where they flooded communication networks between protestors with the song and created the "Ram Ranch Resistance", which itself led to the creation of more internet memes.
+Released in 2012, it contains explicit lyrics about a large orgy of gay cowboys on the titular ranch.
+The song was created as a protest against radio stations based in Nashville, Tennessee, which rejected his previous music.
+Years after its release, the song went viral, becoming popular in Internet meme culture and prompting MacDonald to create hundreds of sequels.
+It was used by counter-protestors during the 2022 Canada convoy protest, where they flooded communication networks between protestors with the song and created the "Ram Ranch Resistance", which led to more memes.

 Background and composition

-"Ram Ranch" was created by Grant MacDonald, a musician from Summerside, Prince Edward Island.
-Prior to creating "Ram Ranch", MacDonald was responsible for making numerous songs that depicted same-sex themes.
-Some of these songs composed by MacDonald include "Cum God" and "Prince Harry's 12-Inch Cock."
-He was also responsible for directing and producing gay male erotica films.
+Grant MacDonald is a musician from Summerside, Prince Edward Island.
+Prior to "Ram Ranch", he had made numerous songs depicting same-sex themes, including "Cum God" and "Prince Harry's 12-Inch Cock".
+He had also directed and produced gay male erotica films.
 Upon attempting to pitch three songs depicting love between two cowboys to radio stations based in Nashville, Tennessee, his work was rejected.
 MacDonald viewed this as homophobia in the country music industry, and created "Ram Ranch" in 2012 out of spite, describing it as a "protest song" in an interview with Rolling Stone.
-In a separate interview with BuzzFeed News, MacDonald stated the song was made as an example of "how gay country music could be."

 The loudly shouted lyrics of the song depict a story of eighteen gay cowboys having sex with each other on the titular Ram Ranch.
-The lyrics feature explicit phrases such as "eighteen naked cowboys wanting to be fucked", and "big, hard, throbbing cocks waiting to be sucked."
+In an interview with BuzzFeed News, MacDonald stated the song was made as an example of "how gay country music could be".
+The lyrics feature explicit phrases such as "eighteen naked cowboys wanting to be fucked" and "big, hard, throbbing cocks waiting to be sucked."

 Impact

 Around 2016, "Ram Ranch" went viral and became popular in Internet meme culture.
 As the song rose in popularity, a fan requested that MacDonald create a sequel.
-He was originally hesitant to do so, stating that it would've been "like Pink Floyd putting out Dark Side of the Moon 2", though he did eventually create "Ram Ranch 2".
-He continued to make numerous sequels to "Ram Ranch", and has since made several hundred sequels to "Ram Ranch".
+He originally hesitated to do so, stating that it would've been "like Pink Floyd putting out Dark Side of the Moon 2".
+However, he did eventually create "Ram Ranch 2" and has since made several hundred sequels to "Ram Ranch".